broxus/locklift/README.md

 #### `locklift.transactions`

-Module provides access to high-level control of transaction flow.
+The module provides access to high-level control of transaction flow.

-This method allows you to wait until all transaction in chain are finalized.
+This method allows you to wait until all transactions in the chain are finalized.

 ```typescript
 const transaction = await locklift.transactions.waitFinalized(tokenRoot.methods.deployWallet({ ...))